 “People do business with and refer people to people they, know, like, and trust” (peer to peer networking.) — Bob Burg, Endless Referrals

 So our goal during a networking function is not to sell, but to get more people to trust us.
 That way, they are more likely to buy from us in the future or refer people to us.
 One way to get people to know us, like us, and trust us more is to help them get what they want.

 How to Get New Contacts to Know, Like, and Trust You.

 People like other people who are interested in them.
 The most important topic to anyone you are speaking to is himself or herself.
 And since they are at the meeting to promote their product or service, then if we help them do that better, they are going to like and trust us more.
 The following questions are things that you can ask someone at a networking function that will get them to open up to you and tell you about themselves:

-- What is you name?
-Obviously a first question.
+- What is your name?
+(Obviously a first question.)